Alfred Mathieu Giard: Research

 He was especially interested in the relationship between host and parasite in nature (both plants and animals), and used the term "parasitic castration" to define sexual characteristic changes in the host as a result of the parasite, even when the sex glands of the host are not directly involved.
 He is credited for providing a description of Giardia lamblia, a gastrointestinal protozoan parasite that is named after himself and Czech physician Vilem Dusan Lambl (1824–1895).
 The illness associated with the parasite is sometimes called giardiasis.
-In 1877 he was the first scientist to describe the phylum Orthonectida (parasites of Ophiurida).
+In 1877, he was the first scientist to describe the phylum Orthonectida (parasites of Ophiurida).

-In 1894 he introduced the term "anhydrobiosis" (the ability of organisms to survive extreme dehydration).
+In 1894, he introduced the term "anhydrobiosis" (the ability of organisms to survive extreme dehydration).
 In 1905 Giard coined the word poecilogonie (poecilogony) to describe a phenomenon in which similar adults develop from dissimilar larvae in marine invertebrates.

+Although Christian, Giard supported Darwinian ideas which he called as "transformism" and wrote about these ideas in the periodical Bulletin scientifique de France et de Belgique that he founded in 1888.

 He is remembered for his extensive research of crustaceans, particularly Epicaridea (parasitic isopods) and members of the family Bopyridae.
 Amongst his very numerous publications are 300 devoted to entomology.
 He was a figure of importance in applied entomology in France and a member of the Société entomologique de France.